-Porton is located in northern Bougainville.
+Porton is located in northwestern coast Bougainville Island.

 Porton Plantation was established at this location planted with coconut palms harvesting copra.